Agrias: Biology

 Adult Agrias live in the forest canopy, occasionally visiting the forest floor to feed on decomposing fruit.
 The butterflies always feed and rest with their wings closed, but if disturbed they may give a rapid flick of the wings, displaying the vivid colours of the upperside.
 Males establish territories and perch on tree trunks, branches, and even the ground.

 Agrias larvae feed on Erythroxylum.
 The smooth and round eggs are laid singly on the leaves of the food plant.
 The larvae are pale brownish, marked with lichen-green spots, have recurved "horns" on the head capsule and a bifid tail.
 They feed at night and spend the day on twigs.
 The pupa is pale green.
 It has a dorsal hump, and tapers sharply toward a stout cremaster and the bifid head.
 It is suspended from a stem or leaf of the food plant.

 Habitat

 Agrias are found in both lowland and montane tropical wet forests.
 Adults of Agrias amydon are also found in pasture habitats in the wet season but probably pass most, or all, of the long dry season in forest refugia.
 During the dry season, strong-flying A. amydon undoubtedly forage in open areas, only to return to sheltered retreats in response to thermal stress.

 Mimicry

-Agrias phalcidon is a Mullerian mimic with the Asterope (formerly Callithea) species complex.
+Agrias phalcidon is a Müllerian mimic with the Asterope (formerly Callithea) species complex.